-For a small to midsize business owner that has hit a plateau in the States, global expansion into new territories can easily increase market success.
+For a small to midsize business owner that has hit a plateau in their local market, global expansion into new territories can easily increase market success.
 Many companies consider global expansion to reach higher goals that may not be possible in their current economic environment.

 1. Take Advantage of Available Funding

 Securing enough capital for overseas expansion is a struggle for many organizations.
-When taking a business overseas, most companies don’t realize that there is available funding – depending on the country and industry.
-Many local and international governments want to boost their economies, which is why they offer incentives to companies looking to expand into their region.
+When taking a business overseas, most companies don’t realize that there is available funding depending on the country and industry.
+Many local and international governments want to boost their economies, so they incentivize companies looking to expand into their region.

 One of the biggest oversights companies make is not taking advantage of these funding opportunities and leaving money on the table.
 By tapping into government and private sources of financing, companies can receive available resources that can be a valuable asset when growing overseas.

 Many companies fail to fully strategize for global expansion.
 One of the most important tasks is to create a plan for your product or service: Conduct research to determine the likelihood of success for your product or service in a new market.

 Consider investing in market research to help get a better idea of the business environment.
 While most local products and services are embraced overseas, there are a handful of products and services that may not translate well into different cultures.

 Let's look at Walmart as an example.
 Walmart operates approximately 10,500 stores in 20 countries is the largest private employer in the U.S. and Mexico.
 Despite its global success, Walmart dramatically failed after nine years in Germany.
 While there isn’t a clear reason why the retail giant failed in Germany, many believe it had to due with cultural misalignment.

 By using an agile expansion option like an employer of record (EOR) to establish a presence in a target country, companies can test out their business plan to measure its potential for success.